 Frequently Asked Questions (FAQs)

-How often should I fertilize my lawn?
+How often should I mow my lawn during the summer?

 Mow your lawn once a week during the summer to keep it healthy.
 Cut the grass no shorter than 5 cm and avoid mowing when it is dry, as this can damage the turf.

 Taking the necessary steps to protect your lawn from extreme summer temperatures will help keep it looking healthy and green.
 An interesting statistic to consider is that a lawn with one centimeter of water per week will lose up to 25% of its moisture in one hour in direct sunlight.